As a faculty or staff member, you’ll have access to a world of IT support and resources, including software. Simply follow the steps below.

 Step 3: Get certificates for your computers and mobile devices

-Certificates let you log on safely to MITnet and the internet, and identify you to various websites.
+Certificates let you log on safely to MITnet and the internet, and identify you to various MIT websites.

 - Mobile: Download your certificates.